rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

    - After the first sync, Open the application Details in the argoCD UI, change to the Parameters Tab, and enter your token in the token field.
    ![ArgoCD App params](https://raw.githubusercontent.com/rhilconsultants/Application-Deployment-Workshop/main/Class%20artifacts/lab3-part2-ui.png)

-   - Update the index.html file again, and see the sync process.

-       ```html
-       <h3>Testing fail hook</h3>
-       ```
+   - sync the application again...
       - if every thing was successfull the test-url job should completed succeffully.
-   - Change the test values in the values.yaml file so the url test will fail.
+      - Change the value of test in the values.yaml file to "fail" so the url-test job will fail.
-   - update the index.html file again and refresh the application in the ArgoCD UI.
+      - Click the refersh and then Sync buttons in the ArgoCD UI
       - After the Sync finish see if there is a new Issue in the GitHub Portal.

 ## Hope you enjoyed 🤪